poliastro/poliastro/docs/source/getting_started.rst

 * numba (optional), for accelerating the code
 * jplephem, for the planetary ephemerides using SPICE kernels
 * matplotlib, for orbit plotting
-* scipy, for root finding
+* scipy, for root finding and numerical propagation

 poliastro is usually tested on Linux and Windows on Python 2.7, 3.3 and 3.4 (single codebase).
 It should work on OS X too with no changes (not tested).